cszach/linux-cli-guide/book/chapter01.md

 In a hierarchical file system like this, each file and folder has its own address (commonly called **paths**).
 There are 2 types of paths:

 1. <a name="abs-path">**Absolute path**</a>: An absolute path goes from the root folder (`/`) and traces down to the destination folder/file.
 For example, in the system in the above illustration, the absolute path of the file `bashrc` is `/etc/bashrc`.
-2. **Relative path**: The relative path of a file or folder is the path relative to a folder.
+2. <a name="rev-path">**Relative path**</a>: The relative path of a file or folder is the path relative to a folder.
 For example, in the system illustrated above, the relative path of the `boot.log` file relative to the `var` directory is `log/boot.log`.
 Unlike absolute paths, relative paths don't begin with `/`.

 As you might have noticed, GNU/Linux systems (and Unix-like systems in general) use the forward slash character ("/") to separate folders at different